Living by the Spirit: Moving as one with God

 Yet a humbled soul will not lean on its own understanding.
 Rather, it will trust the Lord, seek the Lord and yield to the Spirit-led spirit.

-A soul not humbled thinks it knows best.
-It may prompt us to try to live a Christian life through our own understanding and our own effort.
+A soul not humbled thinks it knows best and chooses that way.
+It may reject Christ completely.
+But also, it may prompt us to try to live a Christian life through our own understanding and our own effort.
 All the while, it may assure us that we are being scriptural and spiritual.

-A soulish person is ruled by a soul not humbled.
-In that state, people cannot rightly divide the Word of truth, but may believe they can.
-In that state, people may even say they are Spirit-filled when, in fact, they are, quenching and grieving the Spirit.
+Thus, a soulish person is characterized by a prideful focus on self.
+With our soul in the lead, we cannot rightly divide the Word of truth, but may believe we can.
+We may even believe we are Spirit-filled when, in fact, we are, quenching and grieving the Spirit.

 We all live with the soul-spirit struggle.
-In Scripture, it’s also called the struggle between the spirit and the flesh, because body and soul join together to refuse to yield to the Spirit-led spirit, to insist on their own way.
+In Scripture, it’s also called the struggle between the spirit and the flesh, because body and soul join together – to insist on getting their own way, to refuse to yield to the Spirit-led spirit.

 When that happens, it is good if the resulting inner conflict propels us to the Lord, to ask him what’s wrong and why.